site logo

 See below.
 There are no trains between the Algarve and Spain.
 The lines do not cross or even meet up at the border.

 The nearest station in Spain is in Huelva, some 60km /36 miles from the border.
-Huelva currently has only four trains a day.
-Two run to and from Seville and one runs direct to and from Cordoba and Madrid.
-In fact there are only eight trains a day (normally) between anywhere in Portugal and anywhere in Spain.
+Huelva currently has only four or five trains a day.
+Three run to and from Seville and one or two run direct to and from Cordoba and Madrid.
+In fact there are only four trains a day (normally) between anywhere in Portugal and anywhere in Spain.
 And none of them in the Algarve.

 TRAIN LISBON <> MADRID VIA BADAJOZ

-A daytime train journey between Lisbon and Madrid is just about possible.
-However this takes about 10 hours, requires four different trains and a fairly tight connection in Badajoz, Spain.
+A daytime train journey between Lisbon and Madrid is just about possible, twice each day on weekdays, once each day at weekends.
+However this takes about 10 hours, requires four different trains and a sometimes a fairly tight connection in Badajoz, Spain.
 It is not possible to buy one ticket for the whole journey!
 I have the details here.

 COACHES/BUSES LAGOS <> PORTIMÃO <> ALBUFEIRA <> FARO <> HUELVA <> SEVILLE